withoutchiu/ElectricFan/README.md

-#Please directly go to Fan Folder
+# Please directly go to Fan Folder

 This repository is for Medavie Blue Cross Coding Assessment for the following Challenge;

 The unit has 2 pull cords:
-   -One increases the speed each time it is pulled.
+   - One increases the speed each time it is pulled.
 There are 3 speed settings, and an “off” (speed 0) setting.
 If the cord is pulled on speed 3, the fan returns to the “off” setting.
-   -One reverses the direction of the fan at the current speed setting.
+   - One reverses the direction of the fan at the current speed setting.
 Once the direction has been reversed, it remains reversed as we cycle through the speed settings, until reversed again.
-   -You can assume the unit is always powered (no wall switch)
+   - You can assume the unit is always powered (no wall switch)

 This challenge was coded using BlueJ for lightweight installation on my local machine.
 Please refer to the java classes below:
 - Test Class: https://github.com/withoutchiu/ElectricFan/blob/1bcd6ee0f0af24f8de5a5aac66180a0abc0dd6a5/Fan/ElectricfanTest.java